saleor/saleor/docs/guides/email_integration.rst

 .. note::

-    If your 'from email' address is your domain, you need to make sure you at least correctly set your `SPF <https://sendgrid.com/docs/Glossary/spf.html>`_ DNS record and, optionally, set your `DKIM <https://sendgrid.com/docs/Glossary/dkim.html>`_ DNS record as well.
+    As it is not in the setup process of sendgrid, if your 'from email' address is your domain, you need to make sure you at least correctly set your `SPF <https://sendgrid.com/docs/Glossary/spf.html>`_ DNS record and, optionally, set your `DKIM <https://sendgrid.com/docs/Glossary/dkim.html>`_ DNS record as well.